Who was the Willful King, and Who was the King of the North?

 42He will extend his power over many countries; Egypt will not escape.
 43He will gain control of the treasures of gold and silver and all the riches of Egypt, with the Libyans and Nubians in submission.

 Every Prophecy Fulfilled!
-Daniel Chapter 11:42-43 Commentary: After the Battle of Actium, Caesar Augustus, the Willful King, subjugated Egypt and Libya and captured and enslaved the Nubians of Napata.
+A Full Preterist View and Commentary of Daniel 11:42-43: After the Battle of Actium, Caesar Augustus, the Willful King, subjugated Egypt and Libya and captured and enslaved the Nubians of Napata.
 Caesar Augustus, the Willful King, also brought the Wealth of Egypt to Rome.

 44But reports from the east and the north will alarm him, and he will set out in a great rage to destroy and annihilate many.
 45He will pitch his royal tents between the seas at the beautiful holy mountain.
 Yet he will come to his end, and no one will help him.